ssiloti/bep-persistent-credit/one-hop-rep.rst

 update_standing
 ---------------
 Used to report a transfer between two peers using the client as an intermediary.
 The client SHALL use this information to update its local state for each peer.
+The message's payload is a dictionary with the following keys:

+id
+    The reputation id of the sender.

+state
+    The local state dictionary of the intermediary at the sender.

+receipt
-It's parameters are a receipt representation.
-Clients SHOULD omit the intermediary key.
-Clients MUST validate the intermediary key if it is present.
+    Receipt representation.
+Clients SHOULD omit the intermediary and sender keys.
+Clients MUST validate the intermediary and sender keys if they are present.

 The client SHALL respond with the following keys: